MolochVentures/moloch/README.md

 The reason this is done using a `while` loop is just in case an entire period passes without any Moloch interactions taking place.

 ### submitProposal
+At any time, members can submit new proposals using their `delegateKey`.
 1. Updates the period.
 2. Transfers all tribute tokens to the `Moloch.sol` contract to be held in escrow until the proposal vote is completed and processed.
 3. Sets the `startingPeriod` of the proposal.